ESBenchmark/ESBench/docs/guide/toolchains.md

 Then you can just run `esbench` without flags, as imports are already transformed by the builder.

-**Builders are not just allow browsers to run code, they also can be the target for benchmarking.** One scenario is when you want to know how different build configurations affect the performance of the output code:
+**Builders are not just allow browsers to run code, they also can be the target for benchmarking.** One scenario is when you want to know how build configurations affect the performance of the output code:

 ::: code-group
 ```javascript [esbench.config.js]